Frequently Asked Questions

 What’s the deadline for returning a ballot?

-Ballots must be postmarked by Monday, November 2 or dropped off to the Board of Elections by 7:30pm Election Day, November 3.
+Ballots must be postmarked by the Monday before Election Day or dropped off to the Board of Elections by 7:30pm Election Day.

 EARLY IN-PERSON VOTING